 There are two plans for meeting requirements for the MA degree.
 Plan I is recommended for students intending to continue on to a Ph.D. program, either immediately or at some point after the MA, although students seeking a terminal MA may also pursue Plan I if they desire.
 This plan emphasizes field readings and original research.
 Plan II is intended for students seeking a terminal master’s degree and is designed primarily for working professionals, especially those involved in secondary education.
 It emphasizes field readings, some research, and specially designed projects appropriate to a student’s particular goals.

 Plan I – Thesis Option

 This Plan requires students to complete at least 24-27 credits of course work and 3-6 credits of research (HIST 699) leading to a master’s thesis.
 In consultation with their major professor and with the approval of their POS committee, students will elect to undertake either a longer thesis (usually 60-90 pages, 6 credits of HIST 699) or a shorter thesis (ca. 30 pages, 3 credits of HIST 699).
-A longer thesis is a multi-chapter work ideally leading toward a subsequent PhD dissertation.
+A longer thesis is a multi-chapter work.
 A shorter thesis aims at producing the equivalent of a publishable scholarly article.
 As part of their course work, students who undertake a longer thesis must complete at least 9 credits in graduate seminars, 3 credits of which must be in a research seminar (see below).
 Students who undertake a shorter thesis must complete at least 12 credits in graduate seminars, 6 credits of which must be in research seminars.

 Plan II – Non-Thesis Option